lawsumisu/ygo-refactor/designs/monsters/warriors.md

 WIND
 Warrior
 1000/1500
 At the start of your Battle Phase, you may banish a WIND monster card from your graveyard.
 If you do, ~ can attack twice during this Battle Phase.

+**Blitz Warrior**
+FIRE
+Warrior
+1000/500
+When ~ is summoned, it gains 1000 ATK until the end of the turn.